 The cost of the procedure depends on who performs it, the targeted area, and the selected dermal filler.
 The following are the cost per syringe:

-Hyaluronic acid, which includes Restylane, Juvederm, Belotero, cost about $650
+Hyaluronic acid, which includes Restylane, Juvederm, and Belotero, costs about $650

-Polylactic acid, which includes Sculptra, cost about $800
+Polylactic acid, which includes Sculptra, costs about $800

-The above costs may be less or more as it depends on how it is used.
+The above costs may be less or more depending on how it is used.